cockpithq/django-triggers/README.md

 python manage.py migrate
 ```

-3. Add trigger in the Django admin site
+3. Add trigger on the Django admin site

 Don't forget to enable it :)